clevercanyon/utilities.webw/dev/.files/docs/usage/prerequisites.md

 You will also need access to Clever Canyon’s [Dotenv Vault](https://www.dotenv.org).

--   Contact @jaswrks or @bruckwrks to request Clever Canyon org access at Dotenv Vault.
+-   Contact @jaswrks or @brucewrks to request Clever Canyon org access at Dotenv Vault.
 -   No token is needed.
 Dotenv Vault developer authentication must occur in a web browser.
 If you're working on repos where CLI scripts keep opening browser tabs asking for your Dotenv Vault login credentials, that's why.
-To resolve, contact @jaswrks or @bruckwrks and request access to the Clever Canyon organization at Dotenv Vault.
+Contact @jaswrks or @brucewrks and request access to the Clever Canyon organization at Dotenv Vault.

 ## Environment Variable Tips & Tricks